Christopher Morel Preview, Player Props: Cubs vs. Pirates

-The Chicago Cubs and Christopher Morel (.222 slugging percentage over his past 10 games, including one homer), battle starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Friday at 7:05 PM ET.
+The Chicago Cubs, including Christopher Morel (.139 batting average in his past 10 games), take on starter Bailey Falter and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

-In his previous appearance, he reached base in his only plate appearance against the Tigers.
+In his last game he had a one-hit showing (1-for-4) against the Pirates.

 Christopher Morel Game Info & Props vs. the Pirates